Nevada Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Specific Nevada Medicaid Programs

-In addition to paying for nursing home care, Nevada Medicaid offers the following programs relevant to the elderly that helps them to live at home or in the community.
+In addition to paying for nursing home care, Nevada Medicaid offers the following programs relevant to the elderly that help them to live at home or in the community.

 1) Frail Elderly (FE) Waiver– Provides home and community based services to promote independent living.
 Benefits may include adult day care, housecleaning, preparation of meals, respite care, and augmented personal care (care services and supports in assisted living or group residential homes).